 "Why aren't shop owners allowed to place small signs outside their businesses, while an advertising company can block the entire footpath with a bus shelter?"

-The District Association is currently investigating this matter and preparing a report on behalf of the community and ratepayers.
+The Civics Department is currently investigating this matter and preparing a report on behalf of the community and ratepayers.

 Recommendation